matiesmengo/event-sourcing-cqrs-demo/README.md

 - *Contract-first Schema Evolution:* Every event schema is versioned and validated at runtime.
 - *Observability-first:* Tracing, logging, and metrics are part of the architecture from day one.
 - *Resilience by Design:* Outbox pattern, retries, idempotent handlers, and DLQs ensure robustness.
+- *Centralized Orchestration:* The Booking Service Orchestrator coordinates distributed workflows using the SAGA pattern to ensure eventual consistency.

 ### High-Level Architecture
 ![Architecture Diagram](./docs/architecture.png)